Metabolic equivalent of task: Use

 MET: The ratio of the work metabolic rate to the resting metabolic rate.
 One MET is defined as 1 kcal/kg/hour and is roughly equivalent to the energy cost of sitting quietly.
 A MET also is defined as oxygen uptake in ml/kg/min with one MET equal to the oxygen cost of sitting quietly, equivalent to 3.5 ml/kg/min.
 The MET concept was primarily designed to be used in epidemiological surveys, where survey respondents answer the amount of time they spend on specific physical activities.

 MET is used to provide general medical thresholds and guidelines to a population.
 A MET is the ratio of the rate of energy expended during an activity to the rate of energy expended at rest.
 For example, 1 MET is the rate of energy expenditure while at rest.
 A 4 MET activity expends 4 times the energy used by the body at rest.
 If a person does a 4 MET activity for 30 minutes, he or she has done 4 x 30 = 120 MET-minutes (or 2.0 MET-hours) of physical activity.
 A person could also achieve 120 MET-minutes by doing an 8 MET activity for 15 minutes.

-In a systematic review of physical activity and major chronic diseases, a meta‐analysis of an 11.25 MET h/week increase in physical activity yielded: a 23% lower risk of cardiovascular disease mortality (0.77 relative risk (RR), 95% confidence interval (CI), 0.71-0.84), and 26% lower risk of type 2 diabetes (0.74 RR, 95% CI, 0.72-0.77).
+In a systematic review of physical activity and major chronic diseases, a meta‐analysis of an 11.25 MET h/week increase in physical activity was associated with a 23% lower risk of cardiovascular disease mortality (0.77 relative risk (RR), 95% confidence interval (CI), 0.71-0.84), and 26% lower risk of type 2 diabetes (0.74 RR, 95% CI, 0.72-0.77).